ImPrajwalAcharya/flutter_form_builder_nepalii_date_picker/README.md

 # Nepali Date Picker for FormBuilder

-A custom Nepali Date Picker widget for Flutter applications, integrated with FormBuilder, supporting the Bikram Sambat (BS) calendar.
+A custom Nepali Date Picker widget for Flutter applications, integrated with `FormBuilder`, supporting the Bikram Sambat (BS) calendar.
 This package allows seamless selection and conversion of dates in the Nepali calendar system.

 ## Features